kjohn20/charming-basil-ca4c2/content/pages/thank-you.md

 sections:
   - type: hero_section
     title: Thank You!
-    subtitle: >-
-      Thank you for testing this template.
+    subtitle: Thank you for using this Site.
 We hope you like it.
 Have a great day!
     actions:
       - label: Back to homepage
         url: /